You have a RecentCounter class which counts the number of recent requests within a 3000-millisecond time frame.

 - Calls to

-are strictly increasing in t
+ping are strictly increasing in t.

 - At most

-calls will be made to ping
+10^4 calls will be made to ping.

 Example